Gwede Mantashe: Mantashe vs Trump

 In early February 2025 US president Donald Trump said that he would cut aid to South Africa because of his concerns about white Afrikaaners.
 The aid amounted to $440 million.
 Tension flared when Cyril Ramaphosa signed into law the Expropriation Act.
 Trump said that with its land expropriation policy, "South Africa is confiscating land and treating certain classes of people very badly".
 He warned that the US would "cut off all future funding to South Africa until a full investigation of this situation has been completed".
 Mantashe replied that he could bar the export of minerals to the US in a speech at the 31st Investing in African Mining conference.
 Meanwhile Scott Woodard, the acting deputy assistant secretary of state for energy transformation at the US Department of State, spoke at the same conference and laid out an ambitious plan to finance African mineral resources.
 A recent report said that the US was 100% reliant on minerals import for 12 critical materials, amongst which were graphite, nickel, cobalt and rare earths.
 South Africa's leading export to the US included platinum, iron and manganese.
 Mantashe's call to other African nations would sink the US critical materials strategy.
 An expert said that the African Growth and Opportunity Act (AGOA) could be rescinded from South Africa and it would no longer benefit from duty-free trade with the US.
 South Africa benefitted from AGOA: $2.7 billion in exports were sent from there in 2023.

 Personal life

 He is married to Nolwandle Mantashe, who is a nurse.
 They have four adult children, two sons and two daughters.
 In 2014, he said of his children, "I usually give them a long lecture which says there is no qualification which is called Mantashe.
 If you want to survive in life go to school, study and be yourself and not be a Mantashe as a qualification, that should be your surname and that's it."

-His younger sister, politician Tozama Mantashe, died of COVID-19 complications in January 2021.
+His younger sister, politician Priscilla Tozama Mantashe, died of COVID-19 complications in January 2021.